UCLH-DHCT/emap/docs/migration.md

     git merge --allow-unrelated-histories "$repo"/develop done
 ```
+Merge conflicts are possible here, not due to the mass renaming that filter-repo performs, but
+due to the changes that were done as part of the migration (consolidating CI, for example).
+Just fix them in the normal way.

 Check that your merge commit looks like you expected it to look!
 If this is a "top-up" merge,
 it should include just the changes done since last time.
 Protect yourself from errors by not